acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple-addon.md

 for you to update the SDK and to manage your code using a version control system.

+Next we'll use `cfx init` to create a skeleton structure for your add-on.
-Now navigate to this directory and execute `cfx init`.
+Navigate to the `translator` directory and execute `cfx init`.
 You should see something like this:

 <pre>
   * lib directory created
   * data directory created
   * tests directory created
   * docs directory created
   * README.md written
   * package.json written
   * tests/test-main.js written
   * lib/main.js written
   * docs/main.md written

-    Your sample add-on is now ready for testing: try "cfx test" and then "cfx run".
+  Your sample add-on is now ready for testing:
+      try "cfx test" and then "cfx run".
 Have fun!"
 </pre>

-`cfx init` creates a skeleton structure for your new add-on.

-First, it creates the directory structure defined by the CommonJS Package
+First, `cfx init` creates the directory structure your add-on needs:
-Specification:

 * `/data` contains resources such as icons or strings.
 You can access the content of the `data` subdirectory from within your add-on's code using the Add-on SDK's [self](#module/api-utils/self) module.

+<span class="aside">*Note that until bug
+[614712](https://bugzilla.mozilla.org/show_bug.cgi?id=614712) is fixed, cfx expects this to be `/docs`.*</span>

-* `/doc` contains any documentation for your add-on. *Note that until bug [614712](https://bugzilla.mozilla.org/show_bug.cgi?id=614712) is fixed, cfx expects this to be `/docs`.*
+* `/doc` contains any documentation for your add-on.

 * `/lib` contains the JavaScript modules implementing your add-on

-* `/test` contains unit test code. *Note that until bug [614712](https://bugzilla.mozilla.org/show_bug.cgi?id=614712) is fixed, cfx expects this to be `/tests`.*
+<span class="aside">*Note that until bug
+[614712](https://bugzilla.mozilla.org/show_bug.cgi?id=614712) is fixed, cfx expects this to be `/tests`.*</span>

+* `/test` contains unit test code.

-Next, `cfx init` creates a basic package descriptor.
-Open the `package.json` file in the `translator` directory: it should look something like this:
+Next, `cfx init` creates a file called `package.json` in the root `translator` directory.
+This contains information about your add-on and should look something like this:

 <pre>
 {